How to Fix api-ms-win-core-path-l1-1-0.dll

 - Application crashes during launch (especially games/design software)

-This error typically occurs after Windows updates, software installations, or malware attacks and affects applications relying on Microsoft Visual C++ Redistributables.
+This issue typically occurs after Windows updates, software installations, or malware attacks and affects applications relying on Microsoft Visual C++ Redistributables.

 Contents